TIME CRITICAL - EGM 3 MARCH 2026

 Post-Investment NTA

-The SME Bank Consortium
+The SME Project Consortium

 Note: The term "consortium" is used loosely to describe a group of like-minded but not in any way interrelated parties, except where indicated, who wish to invest together.
 There is only ONE in1bank - post-investment, it is all ONE entity.
+IMPORTANT: If the SME Project Consortium does not contribute at least $10M cash, the consortium investment does not proceed - BUT additional investors can absolutely still proceed regardless.

-SME CreditLine Pty Ltd$15M IP Transfer
+SME CreditLine Pty Ltd$3M - $7M IP Transfer

 Investor 1 - Family Office$10M Cash